wise4rmgod/wise4rmgod/README.md

 - 🔭 I’m currently working on all things mobile
 - 🌱 I’m currently learning Flutter and SwiftUI
 - 👯 I’m looking to collaborate on Android,IOS and Flutter projects
-- 📫 How to reach me: Twitter,LinkedIn
+- 📫 How to reach me: [Twitter](https://twitter.com/Joklinztech),[LinkedIn](https://www.linkedin.com/in/wisdom-nwokocha-76212a77/)
-- ⚡ Fun fact: am a comedian, I love football, music and movies
+- ⚡ Fun fact: am a comedian, I love football, music, writing and movies

 Thanks for checking out my profile.